cylc/cylc-admin/docs/proposal-spawn-on-d.md

 ### Failed tasks

-Technically we don't need to retain failed tasks in the pool: they have already served their logical purpose in the workflow, and visibility and retriggering don't depend on presence in the pool (just watch notifications and/or widen the view beyond the pool).
+Technically we don't need to retain failed tasks in the pool: they have already served their logical purpose in the workflow, and retriggering doesn't depend on presence in the pool.

-Failed tasks can be removed immediately if handled by a `:fail` trigger (which implies the failure was *expected by the workflow*).
+Indeed, we consider failed tasks to be "finished" if handled by a `:fail` trigger (which implies the failure was expected by the workflow) and remove these from the task pool immediately.

-Failed tasks that are not handled (which implies the failure was *not expected by the workflow*), however, will be kept in the task pool and considered *not finished* for [housekeeping](#housekeeping) purposes.

-This makes unhandled failed tasks stay visible in the default n=0 view, and it supports the typical "retrigger a failed task" use case without the complications of reflow:
+Failed tasks that are not handled (which implies the failure was not expected by the workflow) are not removed from the task pool.
+This will keep them visible in the default n=0 view, and it supports the common "manually retrigger a failed task" use case without the complications of reflow.

 ```
 A & B => C
 ```
-If `A` fails it will spawn `C` as waiting.
-Both
-`A` and `C` will remain in the pool after `B` completes (`A` because its failure was not handled, and `C` because its parents did not all finish).
-Then if the user retriggers `A` and it succeeds, `C` can run because it remembers that `B` finished.
-If we did not keep `A` and `C` in the pool, the user could still retrigger `A`, but its success would respawn `C` which would not remember that `B` had finished in "the previous flow".
-So the proposed implementation supports the failed task retriggering use case without requiring further intervention downstream.
+Above, if `A` succeeds but `B` fails unhandled, `C` (spawned by `A:succeed`) will be stuck waiting for `B:succeed`.
+If the user retriggers `B` after fixing it, and it succeeds, the waiting `C` can then run.

 ### Spawning tasks with no parents

-Tasks with no prerequisites (or which only depend on clock or external triggers) need to be auto-spawned.

-**Implementation:** at start-up auto-spawn the first instances of these tasks into the runahead pool.
-Subsequently, whenever releasing one from the runahead pool, auto-spawn its next instance (into the runahead pool).
+Tasks with no prerequisites (or which only depend on clock or external triggers) need to be auto-spawned: at start-up auto-spawn the first instances of these tasks into the runahead pool, then whenever one is released from the runahead pool, spawn its next instance (into the runahead pool).

 ### Absolute dependence